stefanhaustein/flowgrid/README.md

   - Use drive query to synchronize faster and to make delete work more reliable

 - API
+  - Add a clamp function and use it in the lander example
+  - A way to trigger an activity
+  - There are significant gaps when dealing with arrays / lists / vectors.
   - Should add some time / date stuff
-  - There are huge gaps when dealing with arrays / lists / vectors.
-  - A way to trigger an activity
   - Some form of intent / external event handling capabilities?

 - Documentation
   - Full system library documentation
   - Switch vs. Filter vs. Compute
   - Make sure all 3rd party stuff is mentioned in the copyright section

-- Code
-  - Move to support library fragments

 - Building
   - Make it easier to build the project